Peace River Refuge and Ranch

 Forest Animal Rescue by Peace River Refuge and Ranch is an American nonprofit wildlife sanctuary in Florida.

 Overview

 Forest Animal Rescue was founded in 1998.
 This animal sanctuary has been located in Silver Springs, Marion County, Florida, since 2013.

+In 2024, it retired its captive exotics program to narrow its focus to native wildlife and expand those programs to help meet the growing needs of displaced wildlife in Florida.

-The facility maintains over 80 acre of local habitat and wildlife as well as housing numerous unwanted wild animal species.
-This facility offers educational advancement, natural wilderness awareness, as well as volunteer/intern opportunities through worldwide wildlife efforts.
+The facility protects, restores and maintains over 160 acre of local habitat for wildlife to provide protected release sites for rehabilitated native wildlife that cannot be returned to where they came from.
+This facility offers educational advancement, natural wilderness awareness and coordinates with wildlife authorities to rehabilitate black bear cubs.

 The wildlife refuge is a 501(c)(3) nonprofit organization.
-It is accredited through national organizations such as World Animal Protection and the American Sanctuary Association, which maintain high standards for captive exotic animal programs.